Table of Contents

 View on Amazon.com ➜

 Hand sanitizer is a staple for any traveler.
-You’ll want to stay healthy and germ-free on your trip and one of the best ways to prevent getting sick is to have clean hands.
-Hand sanitizer is useful after flights, taxi rides, before eating, and so much more in between.
-These hand sanitizing sprays smell great, are easy to pack, and get the job done.
+You’ll want to stay healthy and germ-free on your trip, and one of the best ways to prevent getting sick is to have clean hands.
+Hand sanitizer is useful after flights, taxi rides, before eating, and so much more, including bathrooms that may not have toilet paper, soap, or a sink!
+These hand-sanitizing sprays smell great, are easy to pack, and will be absolutely necessary in Colombia.

 Baby Bum Hand Sanitizer